Atan0707/varsity-hackathon/README.md

 ## Checkpoints System

-Our unique 4-checkpoint system ensures complete transparency:
+Our unique checkpoint system ensures complete transparency:

+1. **Origin Point (e.g., Malaysia)**: Items are purchased and minted as NFTs
-1. **First Stop (Singapore)**: Initial processing and preparation
+2. **Checkpoint 1 (e.g., Singapore)**: Initial processing and preparation
-2. **Transit Point 1**: International shipping milestone
+3. **Checkpoint 2 (e.g., Egypt)**: International shipping milestone
-3. **Transit Point 2**: Regional distribution center
-4. **Final Destination**: Delivery to those in need
+4. **Final Destination (e.g., Palestine)**: Delivery to those in need

+At each checkpoint, our Raspberry Pi tracking system scans QR codes on the donated goods.
+Each QR code contains the transaction hash from when the item was minted as an NFT.
+The system then:

+1. Retrieves the NFT token ID from the transaction hash
+2. Determines which pool the item belongs to
+3. Updates the blockchain with the current location based on the device's location
+4. Notifies donors of item progress

-At each checkpoint, our staff scan the NFC tags embedded in the donated goods, updating the blockchain record and allowing donors to track their contributions in real-time.
+This allows donors to track their contributions in real-time with full transparency.

+## Raspberry Pi Tracking System

+We've implemented a Raspberry Pi-based tracking system at each checkpoint to scan and update item locations:

+- **Hardware**: Raspberry Pi with camera, button, LEDs, and buzzer
+- **Functionality**:
+  - Scans QR codes containing transaction hashes
+  - Automatically identifies all items in a pool
+  - Updates item locations on the blockchain
+  - Provides visual and audio feedback during scanning
+- **Deployment**: Each checkpoint location has a device that detects its own location
+- **Benefits**: Eliminates human error in data entry and ensures real-time updates

+For technical details on the Raspberry Pi implementation, see the [src/raspberryPi/README.md](src/raspberryPi/README.md) file.

 ## Contract Addresses (Scroll Network)